Mikey-Simmons/Mikey-Simmons/README.md

-- 🔭 I’m currently working on BOTWDB, an online encylopedia for the game Zelda Breath of the Wild.
+- 🔭 I’m currently working on several react and react native apps.
-- 🌱 I’m currently learning Database Management Systems
+- 🌱 I’m currently learning React Native.
-- 👯 I’m looking to collaborate on MERN Projects.
+- 👯 I’m looking to collaborate on React Projects.
 - 🤔 I’m looking for help with Mobile Development!
 - 💬 Ask me about JavaScript, Java, C# Python or anything related to web development.
 - 📫 How to reach me: mikeysimmons425@gmail.com | https://www.linkedin.com/in/michael-a-simmons/